In-Canada temporary measures to support foreign nationals in response to the crisis in Israel and Palestinian Territories

 Important: To be eligible for facilitation under these temporary special measures, a foreign national must be physically in Canada with valid temporary resident status at the time of application under these measures and at the time that a decision is rendered.

-Officers should confirm that the applicant has not left Canada prior to issuing a study permit or open work permit under the public policy.
-Officers can find instructions on confirming exit here: Entry/Exit Program.
+Officers should confirm that the applicant has not left Canada prior to issuing a study permit or open work permit or granting the exemption for fees under the public policies.
+Officers can consult the Entry/Exit Program for instructions on confirming exit.

 Officers can refer to the following public policies for additional information: